mparchment/salsabil-io/src/content/blog/hadith.md

 ---

 # Elementary Level
+At this stage, Shaykh Hatim al-'Awni recommends obsessively reading the *Sahihayn*, devoting a period each day for their study so that one completes reading them in a year.
+One should aim to do this over four years, such as over the course of high school or university one graduates having read them several times.
+Once the time comes to study these books in depth, one will have a strong foundation to build upon.

 - *Ma'rifat Ulum al-Hadith* by Hatim al-’Awni

 Begin with this introductory text to build a solid foundation in hadith sciences.
 It provides a comprehensive overview of mustalah, which will prepare you for more advanced studies.